 Karl-Heinz Remmers examines the magnificent failure of the Desertec Industrial Initiative and makes the case that arrogance, stupidity and the inability to grasp the concept of decentralized energy led to the fiasco.

 Karl-Heinz Remmers examines leading German inverter manufacturer SMA and its global prospects amidst plunging inverter prices and growing competition.

 A call to action: The need for a global solar alliance

 Karl-Heinz Remmers makes the case for a powerful global solar alliance to meet ambitious goals, represent common interests, solve international conflicts and act as a bulwark against dominant rival industries and political foes.

 Europe's X-GW plant vs Germany's proposed renewable energy act reform

 Karl-Heinz Remmers examines the dichotomy of France's vision of a grand Franco-German PV alliance and the German government's proposed revamp of the country's Renewable Energy Act.

 Karl-Heinz Remmers has been active in the solar industry for around 20 years.
 In 1998, he established the Berlin-based Solarpraxis AG.
-In addition to setting up conference and engineering departments, he launched pv magazine (international), pv magazine China (Chinese) and photovoltaik (German).
+In addition to setting up conference and engineering departments, he launched pv magazine (international), the German-lanuage pv magazine Deutschland, pv magazine China (Chinese) and pv magzine Latin America (Spanish).
 Furthermore, he has authored and co-authored numerous books dealing with the topics of photovoltaics and solar thermal.